chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 <body>
 	<div id="rasa-chat-widget" data-avatar-background="#d65cff" data-websocket-url="https://{rasa-port}.rasa.cs.franklin.edu/"></div>
 	<script src="https://unpkg.com/@rasahq/rasa-chat" type="application/javascript"></script>

-	<h2>Hey, this is COMP 670 <Team 1|2...> chatbot powered by Rasa!</h2>
+	<h2>Hey, this is COMP 670 <Team 1|2...> Virtual Assistant powered by Rasa!</h2>
 	<p>If you send the first message but did not hear from the bot, my bot may be taking a "nap".
 	 Just resend your message.
 If the bot does not wake up, try refreshing your browser.</p>
+	<h3>Hints to talk to the bot</h3>
-	<p> You may add other information to help your users chat with your bot. </p>
+	 <p>You may add other information to help your users chat with your bot, such as example questions,
-	<h3>Hints to talk to the bot</h3> ...
+            what kinds of questions the bot can and cannot answer.</p>
-	<h3>Release history and notes</h3>
+	<h3>Release history and notes</h3> ...
 </body>
 </html>
   ```